MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-investigation.md

 Every attempt to access an unsanctioned app triggers an alert in Microsoft Defender Security Center with in-depth details about the entire session.
 This enables you to perform deeper investigations into attempts to access unsanctioned apps, as well as providing additional relevant information for use in endpoint device investigation.

-Sometimes, access to an unsanctioned app is not blocked, either because the endpoint device is not configured correctly or if the enforcement policy has not yet propagated to the endpoint.
-In this instance, Defender for Endpoint administrators will receive an alert in Microsoft Defender Security Center that the unsanctioned app was not blocked.
+Sometimes, access to an unsanctioned app isn't blocked, either because the endpoint device isn't configured correctly or if the enforcement policy hasn't yet propagated to the endpoint.
+In this instance, Defender for Endpoint administrators will receive an alert in Microsoft Defender Security Center that the unsanctioned app wasn't blocked.

 ![Screenshot showing Defender for Endpoint unsanctioned app alert](media/mde-unsanctioned-app-alert.png)